 A NASDAQ daily chart tracking an intermediate time frame.

 A set of ratio charts to assess the market tolerance for risk.
 Stocks do best when these charts are climbing, and 50-day EMA crossovers in either direction indicate changes in bias.

 The market performs best when Industrials, Transports and Utilities all trade above their 50-day EMAs.
-Signal strength is at its peak when these charts also hit new highs, especially in combination.
+Signal strength is at its peak when these charts hit new highs, especially in combination.

 The daily VIX, annotated with market events.